google-deepmind/debate/README.md

 6. `Debate/Details.lean`: Proof details.
 7. `Debate/Cost.lean`: Query complexity of each player.

+## Acknowledgements

+We thank [Eric Wieser](https://github.com/eric-wieser) for his careful review and many helpful suggestions.
+The code is much better as a result!

 ## Installation

 1. Install Lean 4 and Lake via elan: https://github.com/leanprover/elan
 2. Run `lake build` within the directory.

-## Citing this work

-We will add this after the paper is reviewed.

 ## License and disclaimer